coding-blocks/gondor/README.md

 ### Installing npm
 npm is installed with Node.js<br>
-This means that you have to install Node.js to get npm installed on your computer.
+This means that you have to install Node.js to get npm installed on your computer.<br>
 Download Node.js from the official Node.js web site: [https://nodejs.org](https://nodejs.org)
 ### Installing yarn
 `npm install -g yarn`